AndrewBubnov/kanban-next/README.md

-# kanban-next
+## kanban-next

-**kanban-next** is a personal project created by Andrew Bubnov using Next.js 13, Prisma ORM, Atlas MongoDB, Material-UI, and custom drag-and-drop functionality to build a Kanban-style task management application.
-The authentication procedure and direct access to the database provide secure authorized access to individual user's data.
-Users have roles, such as administrators and regular users, allowing for different levels of control and access to the system.
+**kanban-next** is a robust Kanban-style task management application built with Next.js 13, Prisma ORM, Atlas MongoDB, and Material-UI.
+The application features a custom drag-and-drop system, user authentication, and direct access to the database for efficient data operations.
+It supports user roles, task management, comments, column customization, task estimation, filtering, light and dark themes, and more.

+### Live Demo

+Explore the live demo: [kanban-next](https://kanban-next-iota.vercel.app/)

 ## Features